expo/expo/docs/versions/unversioned/sdk/google-sign-in.md

   /*
    * [iOS][Android][optional]: `hostedDomain: ?string`
    * [default]: `undefined`
    * The hosted G Suite domain of the user.
-Provided only if the user belongs to a hosted domain */
+Provided only if the user belongs to a hosted domain.
+   */
   hostedDomain: ?string,